olliw42/mLRS-docu/docs/ELRS_RECEIVERS.md

 ## Supported ELRS Receivers ##

-As of April 2024, ELRS receivers with an ESP8285 MCU are supported by mLRS.
-The following targets are supported:
+As of April 2024, the following ELRS receiver targets are supported:

 <table>
   <tbody>